 “They’re looking at each other,” Thornhill said.
 “Everybody’s here and experiencing something.”

 People will stand up and join in, people the poets have not expected.
 They may speak a poem they wrote a long time ago.
 They may recognize an experience they heard in a poem and give one of their own.
 One man once said “I don’t know what to say — I just want to say something.”

 Imagine him saying it in a husky, shaken voice when Falkner has quietly spoken his “Poem for the Lovers at Pickerel Lake.”
 On the grass at the edge of Pontoosuc, maybe, imagine Foster standing barefoot on the beach and saying his own words to the families on the sand.

 “I offer a few quiet words under my breath. / Wish them courage in their discovery of the inevitable: / nothing stays weightless forever.”

 He is talking about strength as well as pain.
 The two young people he sees in the poem, kissing in the middle of the lake, are sinking under the water.
 But they are also holding each other up.

-In the photo at the top, poetry appears in daily places, including East Village Books on the lower east side.
-(Photo by Kate Abbott.)
-This post is adapted from a story that first ran in the Berkshire Eagle in August 2013, as WordxWord celebrated its fifth year.
+This post is adapted from a story that first ran in the Berkshire Eagle in August 2013, in my time as Berkshires Week editor, as WordxWord celebrated its fifth year.
 My thanks to Features editor Lindsey Hollenbaugh and A&E editor Jeffrey Borak.